Portuguese crown jewels: Jewels of the House of Braganza

 When the Portuguese First Republic was proclaimed, the Portuguese Royal family went into exile.
 Only having an extremely short time to pack up and go, the family brought only a fraction of the personal jewels they owned.
-The jewels that were left and were private possession to the family, not the official crown jewels, were given to House of Braganza Foundation.
+The jewels that were left and were private possession to the family, not the official crown jewels, were given to the House of Braganza Foundation.
 Many years after her exile, Queen Amélie of Orléans sold some of her jewels, such as her famous ruby and diamond tiara to American socialite, Barbara Hutton.
 The remainder of her jewels were either left to members of her family in France, or to the House of Braganza Foundation.

 The current Portuguese Royal Family has a set of jewels that can be divided into two sets.
-The first set are the jewels that Duarte Pio, Duke of Braganza inherited from his mother, Princess Maria Francisca de Orleães e Bragança, great-granddaughter of Emperor Pedro II of Brazil and great-great-granddaughter of King Pedro IV of Portugal.
+The first set are the jewels that Duarte Pio, Duke of Braganza inherited from his mother, Princess Maria Francisca of Orléans-Braganza, great-granddaughter of Emperor Pedro II of Brazil and great-great-granddaughter of King Pedro IV of Portugal.
 The second set are jewels that are owned by House of Braganza Foundation.
 These jewels, though not owned by the Duke, are at the disposal of the Duke and Duchess.